Riccardo Chailly: Recordings

 Chailly has an exclusive recording contract with Decca, and his recordings with Decca include complete cycles of the symphonies of Johannes Brahms, Gustav Mahler and Anton Bruckner.
 His Brahms cycle with the Gewandhausorchester won the 2014 Gramophone Award for Recording of the Year.
 Other notable achievements include recordings of Igor Stravinsky, Edgard Varèse and Paul Hindemith.
 More recently, with the Gewandhaus Orchestra, Chailly has led recordings of Felix Mendelssohn, Johann Sebastian Bach, Brahms, Robert Schumann's symphonies in the re-orchestrations by Mahler, and a complete cycle of Beethoven's symphonies.
 His past recordings with American orchestras included Shostakovich: The Dance Album with the Philadelphia Orchestra and Stravinsky's Le Sacre du printemps with the Cleveland Orchestra.

 Personal life

 Chailly has been married twice.
 His first marriage was in 1974 to Anahi Carfi, an Argentinian-Italian violinist, with whom he had a daughter that year; the couple divorced two years later.
 He married Gabriella Terragni in 1982, from whom he has a stepson.

-Earlier in his life Chailly was an avid partaker in extreme sports, including motorbiking, speedboating and parasailing.
-However, since a serious 1985 accident with him and his stepson, Chailly has abandoned these activities.
+Earlier in his life, Chailly was an avid partaker in extreme sports, including motorbiking, speedboating and parasailing.
+However, after he and his stepson were involved in a serious accident in 1985, Chailly abandoned these activities.